 Diamondback is a publicly traded corporation and has developed a system of internal controls for compliance with public reporting requirements.
-However, prior to the IPO, our predecessor had not been required to file reports with the SEC on a stand-alone basis.
-Upon the completion of the IPO, we became subject to the public reporting requirements of the Exchange Act.
 Effective internal controls are necessary for us to provide reliable financial reports, prevent fraud and operate successfully as a publicly traded partnership.
 If we cannot provide reliable financial reports or prevent fraud, our reputation and operating results would be harmed.
 We cannot be certain that our efforts to maintain our internal controls will be successful, that we will be able to maintain adequate controls over our financial processes and reporting in the future or that we will be able to comply with our obligations under Section 404 of the Sarbanes-Oxley Act of 2002.
 For example, Section 404 requires us, among other things, to annually review and report on, and our independent registered public accounting firm to attest to, the effectiveness of our internal controls over financial reporting.
-Further, we are required to comply with Section 404 (except for the requirement for an auditor's attestation report) beginning with our fiscal year ended December 31, 2015.
 Any failure to maintain effective internal controls, or difficulties encountered in implementing or improving our internal controls, could harm our operating results or cause us to fail to meet our reporting obligations.
 Ineffective internal controls could also cause investors to lose confidence in our reported financial information, which would likely have a negative effect on the trading price of our common units.

-NASDAQ does not require a publicly traded partnership like us to comply with certain of its corporate governance requirements.
+Nasdaq does not require a publicly traded partnership like us to comply with certain of its corporate governance requirements.

-Our common units are listed on the NASDAQ Global Select Market.
-Because we are a publicly traded partnership, NASDAQ does not require us to have a majority of independent directors on our general partner's board of directors or to establish a compensation committee or a nominating and corporate governance committee.
-Accordingly, unitholders do not have the same protections afforded to stockholders of certain corporations that are subject to all of NASDAQ's corporate governance requirements.
+Our common units are listed on the Nasdaq Global Select Market.
+Because we are a publicly traded partnership, Nasdaq does not require us to have a majority of independent directors on our general partner's board of directors or to establish a compensation committee or a nominating and corporate governance committee.
+Accordingly, unitholders do not have the same protections afforded to stockholders of certain corporations that are subject to all of Nasdaq's corporate governance requirements.